Posted by jewsforhillary on May 8, 2008

 I also like Obama.
 I even like McCain.
 I disagree with his war stance–which is a really big deal–but I think he’s a very moral person.
 I met him and Hillary on the same day, actually, when I went to Washington with Finca [a nonprofit that gives loans to businesswomen in developing countries].
 Hillary was by far the smartest person I met that day.
 Just totally focused, and knew more about the issues than anyone else, and was so able to go from one thing to the other.

-Posted in 2008, Elle, Finca International, Hillary, Hillary Clinton, Natalie Portman, jews for hillary | No Comments »
+Posted in 2008, Elle, Finca International, Hillary, Hillary Clinton, jews for hillary, Natalie Portman | Leave a Comment »

 Posted by jewsforhillary on March 6, 2008